-Dancing With The Stars Disney Night: Predictions And Preview For 4/17/2017 DWTS
+‘Dancing With The Stars’ Disney Night: Predictions And Preview For 4/17/2017 ‘DWTS’

 - Erika Jayne and Gleb Savchenko visit the world of Finding Dory with a Viennese waltz accompanied by “Unforgettable.”

-- Rashad Jennings and Emma Slater will dance a foxtrot “Evermore” from Beauty and the Beast.
+- Rashad Jennings and Emma Slater will dance a foxtrot to “Evermore” from Beauty and the Beast.

 - Nancy Kerrigan and Artem Chigvintsev will pay tribute to Enchanted with a jazz dance accompanied by “That’s How You Know.”

-- Heather Morris and Maksim Chmerkovskiy will also do a jazz-based dance, to “For the First Time in Forever” from Frozen.
+- Heather Morris and Maksim Chmerkovskiy will also do a jazz-based dance, to “For the First Time in Forever,” from Frozen.

 - Nick Viall and Peta Murgatroyd are also doing a jazz dance (what’s with Disney and jazz?), accompanied by “I’ve Got No Strings” from Pinocchio.